Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 All of us want to find out the facts.

-You know, we might make sure we understand what Republicans knew and what Democrats knew in order to find the facts, and I hope that happens sooner rather than later.
+We want to make sure we understand what Republicans knew and what Democrats knew in order to find the facts.

-I think when they get in that booth, they're gonna be thinking about you know how best to secure the country from attack.
+I mean, when they get in that booth, they're going to be thinking about how best to secure the country from attack and how best to keep the economy growing.

-I think the last time I was out here with you, I I reminded you that I understand that the economy is always a salient issue in campaigns.
+I think the last time I was out here with you, I reminded you that I understand that the economy is always a salient issue in campaigns.

 We've had some experience with that in my family, I think I said.